 USADF invests grants of up to $250,000 directly to underserved community enterprises.
 USADF partners with community enterprises to support organizations to create and sustain jobs, improve income levels and achieve greater food security.
 USADF meets the demand of local enterprises to expand markets and create pathways to prosperity.
 USADF grants range from $50K to $250K investments, allowing many groups to “right-size” funding to fit their needs and constraints.

 USADF supported projects create pathways for African communities to become a part of Africa’s overall growth story.
 In 2016, USADF awarded over 200 grants to community enterprises, and invested millions to support self-help activities at the local level.
-USADF grants are helping grassroots communities to create better livelihoods by generating $113 million of new local economic activities that produce stable jobs and better incomes.
+USADF grants are helping grassroots communities to create better livelihoods by generating $100 million in new local economic activities that produce stable jobs and better incomes.

 First Mile of Development.
-USADF is on the frontier of development working with a diversity of groups from the small farmers cooperative to Young African Leaders (YALI) and Social Entrepreneurs working to make their communities a better place.
+USADF is on the frontier of development working with a diversity of groups from smallholder farmers cooperatives to youth-led enterprises working to make their communities a better place.
 By serving communities at the start of the development pyramid, we identify and target Africans who need various levels of support, and use our targeted and patient capital to ensure a complete financial, technical and grassroots approach to their success.
-By working with the most vulnerable, including those impacted by conflict, the disabled, women and at-risk youth, and religious minorities; USADF caters each projects benchmarks to the group, its objectives and the work or progress grantees have contributed to make the project a success.
+By working with the most vulnerable, including those impacted by conflict, the disabled, women and at-risk youth, and religious minorities; USADF caters each project benchmark to the group, its objectives and the work or progress grantees have contributed to make the project a success.
 Although the grants seem small in size compared to other development agencies, USADF prides itself on transferring the financial knowledge and project management skills necessary to properly use each dollar.